Azure/azure-sdk-for-ios/sdk/storage/AzureStorageBlob/README.md

 let endpointUrl = StorageBlobClient.endpoint(forAccount: "<my-storage-account-name>")
 let client = try StorageBlobClient(endpoint: endpointUrl, withRestorationId: "MyAppClient")
 ```

-#### Authenticated clients
-When interacting with a storage account that doesn't permit anonymous read access, or to perform any write operations,
-you'll need to create a client that is authenticated by one of the following credentials, depending on the type of
-[authorization](https://docs.microsoft.com/azure/storage/common/storage-auth) you wish to use.

 ##### Shared Access Signature
 To use a [shared access signature (SAS) token](https://docs.microsoft.com/azure/storage/common/storage-sas-overview),